GraysonGilbert/barista_robot/README.md

 This README provides instructions for executing the package, including commands for simulation, operating the robot, and visualization.
 The project simulates an autonomous barista robot in Gazebo using ROS 2 Galactic, capable of making coffee through automated actions.

+For a detailed explanation of the math and process followed to complete this project, please refer to Group_2_final_report.pdf in the repository.

 ## Table of Contents

 - [Prerequisites](#prerequisites)